Youghiogheny River Lake

-Somerfield was laid out on the western edge of Addison Township, Somerset County, about 1816 by Philip D. Smyth, who originally named the settlement Smythfield.
-Somerfield was abandoned, razed, and inundated when the reservoir was filled in the 1940s.
+Somerfield was laid out on the western edge of Addison Township, Somerset County circa 1816 by Philip D. Smyth, who originally named the settlement Smythfield.
+Somerfield was abandoned, razed, and inundated when the reservoir was filled during the 1940s.

 The stone Great Crossings Bridge of the National Road, which crossed the Youghiogheny at Somerfield, is visible at extremely low water levels.
 The triple-arch sandstone bridge was constructed between 1815 and 1818 by James Kinkead, James Beck, and Evan Evans.